 Presented by Syracuse University College of Law, with:

+This program has typically been approved for 3 CLE credits.
 Because of COVID-19 related restrictions, this CLE will be offered in a virtual setting, via Zoom.
 A code will be provided at a particular point in the program, which can be used to claim CLE credit for participation.
 You will be provided with an Attorney CLE Affirmation form for the code and credit.
 Syracuse University College of Law and the Northern District of New York Federal Court Bar Association have been certified by the New York State Continuing Legal Education Board as Accredited Providers of Continuing Legal Education in the State of New York.
 “United States Supreme Court: the 2020–2021 Term” complies with the requirements of the New York State Continuing Legal Education Board for 3.0 credits towards the professional practice requirement.
 This program is appropriate for newly admitted and experienced attorneys.
 This is a single program.
 No partial credit will be awarded.